VIDIUN/vdp/plugins/omniturePlugin/docs/readme.txt

 SHARE_EVENT (doGigya)
 MEDIA_READY_EVENT
 SEEK_EVENT
-REPLAY_EVENT (only if it gets this notification – this is not part of the KDP normal behavior)
+REPLAY_EVENT (only if it gets this notification – this is not part of the VDP normal behavior)

 Each of these events can get dynamic omniture custom event, with custom eVars and custom props.
  I created a mechanism that parses dynamic attributes that are written in the UiConf and pushes